upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

 We recommend this folder structure because it improves human readability, not because Crossplane depends on a certain folder structure.
 The folder structure doesn't affect Crossplane’s ability to build a package since all .YAML files are flattened during the build process.

 {{< hint "important" >}}
 👉 Be careful to avoid placing .YAML files in your configuration's directory tree that you **don't** want Crossplane to parse.
-This can cause builds to unintendly break because Crossplane will attempt to ingest **all** .YAML files.
+This can cause builds to unintentionally break because Crossplane will attempt to ingest **all** .YAML files.
 {{< /hint >}}

 If you want to ignore a set of .YAML files during the build process, run the following